 Producer prices in Iceland rose by 27.2% year-on-year in May of 2022, slowing from a 29.6% jump in the prior month, amid a slowdown in prices for the metal industry (56% vs 70.6% in April).
 Meanwhile, costs accelerated further for marine products (18.8% vs 16.4%), other manufacturing industries (13% vs 11.1%) and food (8.6% vs 7.5%).
 On a monthly basis, producer prices decreased by 0.7%, following a 3.5% rise in the previous month. source: Statistics Iceland

 Producer Prices Change in Iceland averaged 6.18 percent from 2007 until 2022, reaching an all time high of 68.50 percent in November of 2008 and a record low of -12.40 percent in January of 2014.
 This page provides - Iceland Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Producer Prices Change in Iceland is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Iceland to stand at 7.90 in 12 months time.
-In the long-term, the Iceland Producer Prices Change is projected to trend around 4.00 percent in 2020, according to our econometric models.
+Producer Prices Change in Iceland is expected to be 18.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Iceland Producer Prices Change is projected to trend around 18.50 percent in 2023, according to our econometric models.